-Wrongful death is used to describe the death of a person that’s caused by negligence.
+Wrongful death describes the death of a person that’s caused by negligence.
 It could be the recklessness of a caregiver.
-Family members of the victim often seek claims in order to obtain financial and emotional damages.
-It may be parents, children or spouses of the deceased.
+Family members of the victim often seek claims to obtain financial and emotional damages.
+It may be parents, children, or spouses of the deceased.

 Elements Of Wrongful Death

-As defined by the law there are four important elements of a wrongful death claim.
-Anyone that wishes to make a claim must prove one of these four elements before his claims is granted.
-These four elements are discussed below;
+As defined by the law, there are four essential elements of a wrongful death claim.
+Anyone that wishes to make a claim must prove one of these four elements before consideration.

-Anyone that’s making a wrongful death claim must prove that the death of the person in question was caused by either full or partial recklessness from the defending party.
-Before making any claim you should gather all the possible evidence that proves your loved one was killed due to recklessness.
+Anyone that’s making a wrongful death claim must prove that the death of the person in question was recklessly caused by either fully or partially of the defending party.
+Before making any claim, you should gather all the possible evidence that proves you lost your loved one due to recklessness.

 Breach Of Duty

 To win your case and claim you have to prove that the person that caused the death owed a duty to your loved one.

-You must provide to the court the cause of death, you should define clearly what lead to the incident of death, and you should explain how the negligence of the defendant caused the death of the victim.
+You must provide to the court the cause of death, you should define what lead to the incident of death, and you should explain how the negligence of the defendant caused the end of the victim.

-If the death of the person in question has lead to significant damages that need to be compensated, it should also be proven in the court.
-A lot of expenses might rise such as medical expenses before the victim dies, hospitalization, funeral and burial costs, loss of protection, and any other important aspect that needs to be claimed.
+If the death of the person in question has lead to significant damages for which you want to be compensated for, it must be proven in court.
+A lot of expenses might arise, such as medical expenses before the victim dies, hospitalization, funeral and burial costs, loss of protection, and any other important aspect that needs to be claimed.

-If you want to prove any of the above points you must provide strong and convincing evidence to the court and these need to be presented by a skilled attorney who specializes in dealing with wrongful death cases.
+If you want to prove any of the above points, you must provide reliable and convincing evidence to the court, and these need to be presented by a skilled attorney who specializes in dealing with wrongful death cases.

 Causes Of Wrongful Death